-In the Early Years Foundation Stage, we plan the curriculum carefully, so that there is coherent and full coverage of all aspects of the National Curriculum and Early Learning Goals.
-We ensure that there is planned progression in all curriculum areas and this is based on children's interests and the continual evaluation and evolvement of medium term plans.
+In the Early Years Foundation Stage, the curriculum is planned carefully, so that there is coherent and full coverage of all aspects of the National Curriculum and Early Learning Goals.
+The school ensures that there is planned progression in all curriculum areas and this is based on children's interests and the continual evaluation and evolvement of medium term plans.

 The Early Years Foundation Stage, which underpins the curriculum in the Reception classes, is distinct in its identity.
-The curriculum, by which we mean the learning and development undertaken by every child in this Stage of learning, is planned in accordance with the framework 'The Early Years Foundation Stage Statutory Framework'.
+The curriculum, by which is meant the learning and development undertaken by every child in this Stage of learning, is planned in accordance with the framework 'The Early Years Foundation Stage Statutory Framework'.
 Under the guiding theme of Learning and Development there are seven areas of learning and development:

+- Communication and Language

-- Communication, Language and Literacy - Physical Development
+- Physical Development

 - Personal, Social and Emotional Development

-- Creative Development
+- Literacy

 - Mathematics

 - Understanding the World

-- Expressive Arts
+- Expressive Arts and Design